klessydra/Morph/README.md

 Supplimentary Information:

-7. In order to run tests in Modelsim, go to the build folder and do the following: make nameofthetest.vsim (or .vsimc to run a test without modelsim GUI)
+6. In order to run tests in Modelsim, go to the build folder and do the following: make nameofthetest.vsim (or .vsimc to run a test without modelsim GUI)

-8. Klessydra-T2M libraries are available, and their function is described in the software runtime manual fuond in the Docs folder
+9. Klessydra-Morph libraries are available, and their function is described in the software runtime manual fuond in the Docs folder

-# T2M Extensions illustration
+# Morph Extensions illustration

-The following illustrates briefly the parameters of the T2M, and their usage settings.
+The following illustrates briefly the parameters of the Klessydra-M, and their usage settings.

 - For more details about the Klessydra processing cores, please refer to the technincal manual in Docs
 - For more details about the Klessydra runtime libraries, please refer to the software runtime manual in Docs

-Extensions of T2M core:
+Extensions of Morph core:

-The T2M can be configed in many ways in the from the "cmake_configure.klessydra-t2-m.gcc.sh" found in the sw forlder:
+The Morph can be configed in many ways in the from the "cmake_configure.klessydra-t2-m.gcc.sh" found in the sw forlder:

 You will find the following generics that will be passed to the RTL. **_Read the comments next to the variables before modifying_**:
 1)  "THREAD_POOL_SIZE" sets the number of hardware threads.